Keyboard shortcuts

 Agent homes (lobes)

-learn links items into every configured agent home (a lobe).
+learn links items into every configured install-target directory (a lobe).
+A lobe is any directory mind links items into – a global agent home such as ~/.claude or ~/.gemini/config, or a project subdirectory such as .windsurf inside a project root.
 Each item is linked under its kind subdirectory: skills/, agents/, rules/.
 The default lobe is ~/.claude.
 Configure more in ~/.mind/config.toml:

 lobes = ["~/.claude", "~/.config/some-other-agent"]